• Skip to main content

 The Palladian style building has been home to the Dundas family since 1571.

-Over the centuries a number of notable family members have held public office including Henry Dundas, 1st Viscount Melville whose statue towers over St Andrews Square in Edinburgh’s New Town.
+Over the centuries some notable family members have held public office including Henry Dundas, 1st Viscount Melville whose statue towers over St Andrews Square in Edinburgh’s New Town.

 However, Melville was a man not without controversy.